Schedule your free foundation inspection today and find out exactly what your home needs, with zero obligation.

 On the day of repair, our crew arrives during normal business hours and prepares the work area.
 This typically involves clearing a path around the exterior of your home, setting up equipment, and protecting landscaping and walkways.
 If any interior access is needed (such as in a crawl space or basement), we coordinate that with you in advance.

-Step 3: Pier Installation or Repair Work
+Step 3: Performing the Repair

 For most foundation repairs in Oklahoma, we install either helical piers or push piers to stabilize and lift your foundation back to its proper position.
 This work happens at the foundation perimeter.
 Helical piers are screwed into stable soil below your home, while push piers are hydraulically driven to load-bearing bedrock.
 Both methods require digging small access holes around the foundation, but the work stays outside your main living areas.